-I had a very interesting conversation with my mate Tomas yesterday, and it all turned into an interesting disk usage puzzle for a Saturday night.
+I had a very interesting conversation with my friend T.H yesterday, and it all turned into an interesting disk usage puzzle for a Saturday night.

 So he says, here’s a rebus to solve.
 Take a look at these: